Before you start writing a cover letter, the best way to prepare is to check out examples of good cover letters.

 Dear [Hiring Manager’s Name],

 Ever since I was a child, I’ve loved transforming people through the art of makeup.
 My proudest accomplishment was preparing my younger sister for her prom night — she was voted prom queen that evening.
-Because of my passion for this artform, I’m applying for the makeup artist position at Studio 96.
+Because of my passion for this art form, I’m applying for the makeup artist position at Studio 96.

 However, I’ve found that customer service doesn’t satisfy my creative side.
-Thus, I’m eager to join Studio 96, a company I’ve been a fan of since I learned the avant-garde approach to makeup application developed under your founder Bianca Del Vanjie.
+Thus, I’m eager to join Studio 96, a company I’ve been a fan of since I learned about the avant-garde approach to makeup application developed under your founder Bianca Del Vanjie.